SharePoint/sp-dev-docs/docs/general-development/how-to-build-search-driven-mobile-apps-with-the-navigation-and-event-logging-res.md

-﻿---
+---
-title: How to Build search-driven mobile apps with the Navigation and Event Logging REST interfaces ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 5b313130-500c-4ccf-80ea-b102f30e5afb
+title: Build search-driven mobile apps with the Navigation and Event Logging REST interfaces ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 5b313130-500c-4ccf-80ea-b102f30e5afb
 ---

-# How to: Build search-driven mobile apps with the Navigation and Event Logging REST interfaces
+# Build search-driven mobile apps with the Navigation and Event Logging REST interfaces

 SharePoint introduces the Navigation and Event Logging REST interfaces, enabling you to create a search-driven mobile app for mobile devices such as phones and tablets that run on operating systems other than Windows—for example, Android and iOS.
 ## How apps work with the product catalog
 <a name="mobile_app_and_product_catalog"> </a>